Agrilife Extension Service

 To comply with current pesticide handling laws, those who use certain pesticides must receive training on the proper use, storage, and disposal of these chemicals.
 A license is required of anyone who purchases and/or applies a restricted-use or state-limited use pesticide for the production of an agricultural commodity.
 Restricted-use pesticides are classified by the Environmental Protection Agency.
 The Texas Department of Agriculture classifies state-limited use pesticides.
 Product labels indicate restricted-use pesticides, while state regulations list state-limited use chemicals.

 The Texas A&M AgriLife Extension Service provides private applicator introductory courses that can prepare applicators to qualify for a license by passing a test.
-Anyone wishing to become a licensed private applicator can attend a training/testing program on Friday, March 22, at the Parker County Extension office, 604 North Main, Weatherford.
-The training program is from 8:30 a.m. to noon with testing to follow.
+Anyone wishing to become a licensed private applicator can attend a training Wednesday, Sept.
+10, at the Parker County Extension office, 604 North Main, Weatherford.
+The training program is scheduled for 8:30 a.m. to 12:30 p.m.
 An 80-page private applicator training manual and a copy of the current pesticide and herbicide laws and regulations are available at the Extension office for $40 (cash or check).
-It is recommended that these be purchased prior to the day of the training to begin familiarizing yourself with the material.
+It is recommended that these be purchased prior to the day of the training to begin familiarizing with the material.
 There is an additional $10 fee (cash or check) the day of the training.
-It is also recommended that you bring a calculator for math computations.

-Parker County will conduct a two hour personal financial management class called “Managing Your Money” from 2-4 p.m. on Monday, Nov.
-19 at the Parker County Agricultural Services Class, 604 North Main Street in Weatherford.
-The class is for anyone interested in how to better manage their money, but it also for people who are currently in bankruptcy Chapter 7 and/or 13.
-The intent of the course is to increase your financial knowledge and skills.
-The topics covered will include: Developing a Spending Plan, Money Management, Wise Use of Credit and Consumer information.
-Cost is $10.
-Financial assistance is available to participants who qualify.
-For more information or to register call 817-598-6168.
+Parker County will conduct a two-hour personal financial management class “Managing Your Money” Thursday, Sept.
+4 at 2 p.m. at the Parker County Agricultural Services Class at 604 North Main Street in Weatherford.
+The class is for anyone interested in how to better manage money, but it also for people who are in bankruptcy Chapter 7 and/or 13.
+The intent of the course is to increase financial knowledge and skills, topics everyone filing for bankruptcy needs to know.
+The topics covered will include Developing a Spending Plan, Money Management, Wise Use of Credit and Consumer information.